qrti/funcList/README.md

 - open a C source file
   see [Examples](#examples) for different file settings
 - select `F1 > Show Functions`
-- a side editor opens and shows a functions reference list
+- a side editor opens and shows a reference list
 - click a reference

 ![funclist in action](images/funcList.gif)